-Country Managers are employed in any type of industry that is experiencing global expansion.
-A Country Manager is essentially an executive position; according to the Bureau of Labor Statistics (BLS), the employment growth rate for all executives is 8% over the 2014-2024 period.
-This growth rate varies from industry to industry and is directly impacted by expansion rates and the need for operations managers and other executives to oversee expanded organizations.
+In every form of industry that is undergoing global growth, country managers are hired.
+A Country Manager is basically an executive position; the job growth rate for all executives is 8 percent over the period 2014-2024, according to the Bureau of Labor Statistics (BLS).
+This growth rate varies from industry to industry and is directly influenced by expansion rates and the need for extended organisations to be supervised by operations managers and other executives.

 Country Manager Duties and Responsibilities